Average Treatment Effect for Censored Competing Risks Data using Binomial Regression

 - treat.model

-logistic treatment model given covariates
+A formula specifying the logistic treatment model given covariates (e.g.,

 - weights